LeaveToDream/Ancestra-Arena/README.md

 # About the core
 Ancestra Evolutive is a public 1.29 private server project from Romain-P. See https://github.com/Romain-P/Ancestra-Evolutive/ for more information.

+# Thanks
+Thank to [nowaylab](https://github.com/nowaylab/dofusretro-langs-scrapper) for the lang scrapper of version 1.29+.